 Here is a little about my veganism.
 I am not saying that readers 'should' change to a plant based diet.
 That's up to you.
 Veganism is not a rule book but an easy and effective way of putting values into action.

 Please don't think that there is anything sentimental about my veganism, such as not acknowledging the violence that exists in parts of the natural world, or not being able to cope with death, nor to see that 'nature' is 'red in tooth and claw' (Tennyson).
 Not at all.
 Of course many animals are carnivores and that's part of the natural order.
 I have no problem with the hunting and killing that carnivores need to do.
 But the whole of the animal kingdom is not red in tooth and claw, and there are many more herbivorous animals than there are carnivores – how could it be otherwise when, if it were not so, the herbivores would very soon become extinct.
-Co-operation, not killing, is what has built civilisations.
-Not to mention that humans are basically primates and it seems to me that when early humans turned to eating meat, way back in prehistory, that was the first step in a very long story which now sees us living in a violent society and riddled with degenerative lifestyle diseases.
+Co-operation, not killing, is what has built the natural world and also human civilisations.
+Not to mention that humans are basically primates and it seems to me that when early humans turned to eating meat, way back in prehistory, that was the first step in a very long story which now sees us living in a violent society, riddled with degenerative lifestyle diseases.

-There's also the issue of pollution and the carbon footprint of animal products.
+issue of pollution and the carbon footprint of animal products.

 A fundamental reason for being vegan, speaking just for myself, is that the whole of society is affected by diet, and the social framework of meat leads to violence as well as to illness.
 An army marches on meat (and alcohol).
-This is mentioned occasionally in vegetarian literature and you may have seen quoted 'as long as there are slaughterhouses there will be battlefields' (attributed to Leo Tolstoy).
+This is mentioned occasionally in vegetarian literature and you may have seen the quotation 'as long as there are slaughterhouses there will be battlefields' (attributed to Leo Tolstoy).
 We also know in our hearts that vegetarians and vegetarian populations are the least violent, and indeed that meat is often avoided by monastics and holy men and women in all the religious traditions.

 We know all this in our hearts, but recently we are beginning to have proof!
 In the USA, many slaughterhouses were located in the city of Chicago.
-The cattle were fattened on corn in stockyards around the city and 'corned beef' was the product.
+The cattle were fattened on corn in stockyards around the city, and 'corned beef' was the product.
 Chicago was a slaughter city and was also noted for its high crime rate and 'gangster' culture.
 The two went together.
 However in more recent years the American meat industry has intensified and the process has now been taken away from the cities and concentrated in huge units that have been placed outside small towns near to where the animals are fattened up, and miles from the city.
 Many hundreds of animals can now be slaughtered and turned into shrink wrapped pieces in one building in one day.

 and others have been able to investigate crime rates in those small